 Skin tags are common benign growths that develop over time.
 Small and soft, they typically have a thin stalk and can vary in size, shape and colour.
 Skin tags are often removed for cosmetic reasons or because they become annoying or irritated.

-Many people develop skin tags; however, they are commonly associated with ageing, pregnancy, hormonal changes, weight fluctuations and insulin resistance.
-They are thought to be formed due to a combination of skin friction and genetics.
+Skin Tags are thought to be formed due to a combination of skin friction and genetics.
+Many people develop Skin Tags; however, they are commonly associated with ageing, pregnancy, hormonal changes, weight fluctuations and insulin resistance.

 Treatment Options For Skin Tag Removal